 1. Require two-factor authentication (2FA) on all systems and applications.
 Avoid texting (SMS) for two-factor authentication, because attackers can easily clone a phone number and get access to texts.
-There are several 2FA apps that work just as well as texting, such as Google Authenticator, Microsoft Authenticator, and Duo Mobile.
+There are several 2FA apps that work just as easily as texting and are more secure, such as Google Authenticator, Microsoft Authenticator, and Duo Mobile.
 You can also use a physical FIDO ("fast identity online") key that is inserted into your USB drive such as Yubikey or Feitian.
 The website "TwoFactorAuth.org" is a helpful guide to services that do and do not offer 2FA.